10 exploradores aventureros que cambiaron el mundo con sus expediciones

 Victor Vescobo- 10 exploradores aventureros que cambiaron el mundo con sus expediciones

-Traveling (almost) to the center of the Earth is no longer the stuff of Jules Verne's books: in 2019 a team of four people, led by Víctor Vescovo, submerged under the waters of the Pacific to reach the most remote point that anyone has ever reached.
-They did not descend further, not because of technological limitations, but because they reached the deepest point of the planet's ocean waters.
+Travelling (almost) to the centre of the Earth is no longer just the stuff of Jules Verne's books: in 2019, a team of four people, led by Victor Vescovo, submerged beneath the waters of the Pacific to reach the most remote point ever reached by anyone.
+They did not go any further down, not because of technological limitations, but because they reached the deepest point in the planet's ocean waters.

-Although Vescovo considers himself an athlete, close to nature and akin to adventure, he took a path in his life that was far from dedication to exploration, as he is a businessman and investor, however, his His great love for the ocean has led to the fact that, aboard a submersible, he has broken the record for making the deepest dive, located specifically in the Mariana Trench.
+Although Vescovo considers himself a sporty person, connected to nature and fond of adventure, he took a path in his life that was far from dedication to exploration, since he is a businessman and investor.
+However, his great love for the ocean has encouraged him to break the record for diving aboard a submersible. deeper, located specifically in the Mariana Trench.

-The team, led by Vescovo and three others, descended almost 11 km below the surface, a depth of 10.928 meters.
-From the time they entered the water until they saw the light of heaven again, 12 hours passed.
-4 going down, 4 going up, and the rest they spent living the experience of visiting what no one has ever visited, and seeing for the first time, surrounded by darkness and silence, what the icy waters of the Pacific hide.
+The team, led by Vescovo and three others, descended almost 11 km below the surface, at a depth of 10,928 metres to be exact.
+From the moment they entered the water until they saw the light of the sky again, 12 hours passed.
+4 hours down, 4 hours up, and the rest was spent living the experience of visiting what no one has ever visited before, and seeing for the first time, surrounded by darkness and silence, what the icy waters of the Pacific hide.

-“70% of the Earth is under water and most of it is more than 4.000 meters deep.
+“70% of the Earth is underwater, and most of it is at a depth of more than 4,000 metres.
 It is a hostile environment.
-That's why we built this submarine, to start scratching at it."
-(Victor Vescovo).
+That is why we built this submarine, to start scratching the surface of the earth.”
+(Victor Vescovo)

-The discoveries that were made as a result of this adventure were, to say the least, interesting: on the one hand, three new aquatic species were found.
-In addition, some fish that had never been seen before were discovered in the depths of Challenger Deep.
+The discoveries made as a result of this adventure were, to say the least, interesting: on the one hand, three new aquatic species were found.
+In addition, some fish were discovered that had never been seen in the depths of the Challenger Deep.

-But the expedition also had its bitter side, because the most interesting and chilling part of the trip, far from the euphoria of discovering that there are still species and animals that we don't know about, is that it was found 11 kilometers from abroad, something very familiar to us : an impressive and alarming amount of plastic.
-It is sad that before us, the consequences of our worst version reach the bottom of the sea.
+But the expedition also had its bitter side, because the most interesting and chilling part of the trip, far from the euphoria of discovering that there are still species and animals that we don't know about, is that 11 kilometers from the surface, something very familiar to us was found: an impressive and alarming amount of plastic.
+It is sad that before we do, the consequences of our worst version will reach the bottom of the sea.

 SYLVIA EARLE